Find Trade Colleges

 $20,198 Average Tuition & Fees

-Grand Valley State University came in at #11 in this year’s edition of the Best Value Trade School Bachelor’s Degree Schools in Michigan ranking.
-Allendale, Michigan is the setting for this large institution of higher learning.
-The public school handed out bachelor’s degrees to 5,413 students in 2021-2022.
+Grand Valley State University ranked #11 on this year’s Best Value Trade School Bachelor’s Degree Schools in Michigan list.
+GVSU is a large public school situated in Allendale, Michigan.
+It awarded 5,413 bachelor’s degrees in 2021-2022.

 #12